“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “If commanded to,” answers Raaiad.

-“A debt too would you owe her, son of Haqim, if she contrived to spare your unlife.”
+“You would owe her a debt, son of Haqim, if she contrived to spare your unlife.”

 “That is so,” grants Raaid.
-“If Alamut commanded me to end her unlife, I would be able to fulfill but one obligation.
-But I do not believe my superiors would still entrust me to complete Miss Malveaux-Devillers’ contract after having failed once already.”
+“If Alamut commanded me to end her unlife, I could fulfill but one obligation.
+But I do not believe my superiors would entrust me to complete Miss Malveaux-Devillers’ contract after having failed once.”

 GM: “Surprise is an assassin’s greatest weapon.
 Is not such a warning still betrayal?”